pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/FAQ.md

 ### Should TCA be used for every kind of app?

-We do not recommend people use TCA when they are first learning Swift or SwiftUI, and we don’t think TCA really shines when building simple “reader” apps that simply load JSON from the network and display it.
-Such apps don’t tend to have any nuanced logic or complex side effects, and so the benefits of TCA aren’t as clear.
+We do not recommend people use TCA when they are first learning Swift or SwiftUI, and we don’t think TCA really shines when building simple “reader” apps that mostly load JSON from the network and display it.
+Such apps don’t tend to have much in the way of nuanced logic or complex side effects, and so the benefits of TCA aren’t as clear.

 In general it can be fine to start a project with vanilla SwiftUI (with a concentration on concise domain modeling), and then transition to TCA later if there is a need for any of its powers.